Middlebury Shield

 Article III: Violations of the Honor Code, Procedures, and Disciplinary Actions

 a.
-Any member of the College community (student, faculty, or administrator) who is aware of a case of academic dishonesty is morally obligated to report it to the professor or the judicial affairs officer.
+Any member of the College community (student, faculty, or administrator) who is aware of a case of academic dishonesty is morally obligated to report it to the professor or the Dean of Students.

 b.
-Those who cheat are morally obliged to report their own offense to the professor or the judicial affairs officer.
+Those who cheat are morally obliged to report their own offense to the professor or the Dean of Students.

 c.
 Alleged violations will be handled according to the academic disciplinary policies of the current Middlebury College Handbook.